Carlos-n21/kids-art/README.md

 - Add likes to posts.
 - Share posts on social media.
 - Create albums with the posts created
+- Add feature on Admin Panel to check which comments are approved and which are waiting for approval

 ## Technologies Used
 ### Languages and Technologies